Pratikkage/USA-Census-Income-Insights-Comprehensive-Analysis-and-Classification-Model/README.md

 - **Pandas**: For data manipulation and analysis.
 - **Scikit-Learn**: For building and evaluating machine learning models.
 - **Matplotlib / Seaborn**: For data visualization.
-- **Microsoft PowerPoint**: For presenting findings and insights to stakeholders.